hamedsargoli/NTC/README.md

 # NTC Thermistor Library

-For Arduino ant STM32 boards.
+For Arduino and STM32 boards.

 The Library implements a set of methods for working with a NTC thermistor.
 Provides a temperature reading in Celsius, Fahrenheit and Kelvin.

 # How Work
-To calculate the thermistor resistance using a simple formula called equation with parameter B (with only NTC termistor).
+To calculate the thermistor resistance using a simple formula called equation with parameter `B` (with only NTC thermistor).

 ![Diagram](PIC/0.jpeg)

 Where:

-e is the base of natural logarithm
+`e` is the base of natural logarithm

-R0 is the resistance of the thermistor measured at the temperature T0 B is a constant coefficient that depends on the characteristics of the material, it is a constant expressed in K, and its value is indicated by the manufacturers on the technical sheets
+`R0` is the resistance of the thermistor measured at the temperature T0

+`B` is a constant coefficient that depends on the characteristics of the material, it is a constant expressed in K, and its value is indicated by the manufacturers on the technical sheets
 To calculate the temperature we need know the resistance RT using the Ohm's laws.

 ![Diagram](PIC/1.jpeg)